KaarleJ/portfolio/README.md

 # Portfolio page

-This application is my own personal portfolio page where I will showcase my IT skills and projects.
+This application is my old personal portfolio page where showcase my IT skills and projects.

 ## Development